-Given the current context, post-covid-19, talking about cloud security with CIEM has become essential.
+Given the current post-covid-19 context, talking about cloud security has become essential.
 This is because the pandemic motivated the adoption of remote work by most organizations, which resulted in a significant increase in the adoption of cloud-based infrastructure.

 As you can imagine, this feature presents particularities when it comes to cybersecurity.
-To get a sense, Gartner predicts that companies will suffer at least 2,300 violations of privilege policies annually by 2024.
+To get a sense, Gartner predicts that companies will suffer at least 2,300 violations of entitlements policies annually by 2024.

 Added to this is the fact that conventional solutions, such as IGA and PAM, may not be efficient to manage this demand.
-In addition, with infrastructure as a service (IaaS), access management is the responsibility of the client company.
-According to Gartner, 99% of data breaches occurring in a cloud environment are the responsibility of the customer, not the Cloud Service Provider (CSP).
+In addition, with infrastructure as a service (IaaS), access management is a shared responsibility between the organization and the Cloud Service Provider (CSP).
+According to Gartner, 99% of data breaches occurring in a cloud environment are the responsibility of the customer, not the CSP.

-In this article, we share everything you need to know about cloud security with CIEM.
+In this article, we share everything you need to know about cloud security with Cloud Infrastructure Entitlements Management (CIEM).
 To make our text more understandable, we divided the content by topics.
 These are:

 - History of Cloud Computing